HEPCompSim/DCSim/README.md

 This will install the executable `dc-sim` for this simulator and all its software dependencies.

 ### Option 2
+With a `conda` environment, you would be able to install the full software setup without super-user rights.
+More information on how to work with and develop in a `conda` environment can be found in the [Conda Documentation](https://docs.anaconda.com/)

 Create a `conda` environment using the provided script
 ```bash
 checkout_scripts/install_conda_environment.sh